nishatayub/Amoura/README.md

 ## **Milestone 5 Progress 🚀**
 - Built the Sign-Up Page with HTML and CSS.
 - Added form validation to ensure users input valid data.
+---

+## **Milestone 6 Progress 🚀**
+- Encrypted the Password using bcrypt
+- Stored Complete User Data in the database
+---